AndrejIT/electricity/README.md

 Reworked from mesecons mod https://github.com/minetest-mods/mesecons/

-Mesecons are great, but too much to be suitable to be put on survival server.
+Mesecons are great, but not very suitable to be used on survival server.
-Also, Mesecons code segmentation was too mind-blowing for me to make any modifications. (at least when i started)
+Also, Mesecons code segmentation was too mind-blowing for me to make any modifications.

 So i introduced my own concept.
 Hopefully, it will work well enough.